OBK-RCM: Accelerated Orthogonal Block Kaczmarz Algorithm via RCM Reordering and Dynamic Grouping for Sparse Linear Systems: The orthogonal block Kaczmarz (OBK-RCM) algorithm with RCM

-The k-means algorithm, as one of the most basic clustering methods, has the advantages of simplicity and efficiency, but it requires a given parameter $k$.
-The difference in the results of each clustering of the k-means algorithm is reflected in numerical experiments as the block Kaczmarz algorithm for k-means clustering, where there is a significant difference in the iteration time even with the same value of $k$, which can lead to the algorithm's stability is not very good.
-In our proposed method, given a test matrix $A$, which is preprocessed by the RCM algorithm as an approximate banded matrix $\widetilde{A}$, and $\widetilde{A}$ is unique, and since we perform sequential uniform chunking, the form of the chunks is fixed once $k$ is determined, and thus the algorithm is stable for the same $k$ value.
-Numerical experiments also show that the algorithm is stable and there is no significant difference in the iteration time for the same value of $k$.
-Taking the ex29 matrix as an example, Figure \ref{fig12} shows the iteration time changes of GRBK, RBK(k), GREBK(k), aRBK and POBK algorithms after 10 iterations with the same $k$.
-It can be clearly seen that the POBK algorithm not only outperforms the other three algorithms in terms of computation time, but also performs better in terms of stability.
-The stronger stability of the POBK algorithm can also be seen from the POBK runtime boxplot in Section 5.3.
+The K-means algorithm, as one of the most basic clustering methods, has the advantages of simplicity and high efficiency, but the results of this algorithm vary each time the clustering is performed, which is reflected in the numerical experiments as the block Kaczmarz algorithm for K-means clustering, where the computation time is very different even for the same $k$ value, which leads to the algorithm's stability is not very good.

+In the method proposed in this section (OBK-RCM), given a test matrix $A$, the approximate banded matrix $A$ after reordering by the RCM algorithm is unique, and since the OBK-RCM algorithm performs sequential uniform chunking, the form of the chunks is fixed once $k$ is determined, and hence the algorithm is stable for the same value of $k$.
+Numerical experiments also show that the algorithm is stable, and taking the ex29 matrix as an example, Figure \ref{fig8} shows the iteration time variations of the RBK, RBK(k), GREBK(k), aRBK, and OBK-RCM algorithms after 10 iterations with $k$ constant.
+It can be clearly seen that the OBK-RCM algorithm not only outperforms the other three algorithms in terms of computation time, but also performs better in terms of computation time stability.